apoorv74/Kanoon/README.md

 * shinycssloaders
 * rvest

 This package [and a lot of important research] was not possible without [IndianKanoon](indiankanoon.org/).
-We thank them for their sustained efforts in building and maintaining this important platform.
+We appreciate all their efforts to build, maintain and sustain this platform.

 This work is licensed under [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)